Womonscape Center Inc.

 Q. What is the Womonscape Center?

 A. The Womonscape Center is a non-profit organization that celebrates and supports women of all ages in their desire to live rich and fulfilling lives.
-The Center’s aim is to be educational, supportive, recreational, peaceful, and safe.
-The Womonscape Center is a place for women to share resources, conversation, and ideas; for quiet reflection and study; and for workshops and gatherings.
+The Center’s aim is to be educational, supportive, and recreational.
+The Womonscape Center is an organization for women to share resources, conversation, and ideas; and to gather monthly to share how and what we are doing and what we are reading.

 Q. What is your mission?